Optimal radial basis for density-based atomic representations: Theory

 using Clebsch-Gordan coefficients $\cg{lm}{l'm'}{l''m''}$ in an expression analogous to the sum of angular momenta.
 The $\nu=1$ equivariants are nothing but the density coefficients

 and one can compute invariant descriptors by retaining only the $\rep<Q||\frho[1; 00]_i^\nu>$ terms, using the other components only as computational intermediates.

-\paragraph{The multi-spectrum in the optimal radial basis} First, we investigate the relation between the multispectrum computed in an arbitrary radial basis, and in the optimal basis obtained from the principal components of the density coefficients.
+\paragraph{Change of basis for the multi-spectrum} First, we investigate the relation between the multispectrum computed in an arbitrary radial basis, and in the optimal basis obtained from the principal components of the density coefficients.

 In other terms, the change of basis can be achieved by constructing the multispectrum using the density coefficients in the optimal radial basis, or by applying the transformation to each $(n_\nu,l_\nu)$ term in the multispectrum computed in the original basis.
 The transformation of the multi-spectrum is given by a block-diagonal matrix composed of the $\bU^{l}$.